PUBLICATIONS

 |

-The Future of Palestinian Refugees in Lebanon The U.S.-Lebanon Dialogue Program hosted “The Future of Palestinian Refugees in Lebanon” to unveil Dr. Nadim Shehadi’s upcoming policy paper on Palestinian refugee presence in Lebanon and discuss his recommendations for addressing this issue.
-Mr. Shehadi analyzed the Palestinian presence in Lebanon, the community’s impact on Lebanon’s sectarian balance, the rising tide of militant Islam in the refugee camps, and the exploitation of armed Palestinian factions by foreign actors.
+The Future of Palestinian Refugees in Lebanon The U.S.-Lebanon Dialogue Program hosted “The Future of Palestinian Refugees in Lebanon” to unveil Dr. Nadim Shehadi’s new study on various issues arising out of the Palestinian refugee presence in Lebanon.
+During this conversation, experts addressed the potential impact of Palestinian refugees on Lebanon's delicate sectarian balance, analyzed the rise of militant Islam in Palestinian refugee camps, and explained how regional states exploit armed Palestinian factions.

 |